 Be the kind of wife a husband feels safe around.

-If you are going to be honoring a father this Father’s Day, here are some ideas:
+If you are going to be out honoring one’s father or a father this Father’s Day, here are some ideas:

 - Father’s Day Cards for Kids to Make